sharoncornelius/idpf-specification/idpf_specification.md

 <th>HBO</th>
 <th>1b</th>
 <th><p><strong>Header Buffer Overflow</strong></p>
-<p>This flag is set when using Header split buffers or Split Always
+<p>This flag is set when using header split buffers or split always
 buffers and the identified packet header is larger than the header buffer.</p></th>
 </tr>